ragnaroks/Wind/Daemon/Readme/English.md

-> Wind2 is a daemon service
+> Wind is a daemon service
 > this project designed to create a `systemd` for windows

 ### Projects
-- `Daemon` is Wind2's windows service
+- `Daemon` is Wind's windows service
-- `DaemonController` is Wind2's local command-line controller based pipeline
+- `DaemonController` is Wind's local command-line controller based pipeline
 - `ExampleUnit` is an example unit to test functionality

 ****

 ### Install
 0. require [dotnet core runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
-1. download released package file and unzip to local disk,i suggest `C:\ProgramData\Wind2\`
+1. download released package file and unzip to local disk,i suggest `C:\ProgramData\Wind\`
 2. open an **Administrator** privilege command window
 3. execute `Daemon.exe action:install`
 4. create a unit file into `.\Units\` directory,example is down below
-5. execute `sc.exe start Wind2` to start Wind2 daemon service
+5. execute `sc.exe start Wind` to start Wind daemon service
 6. under normal circumstances,your unit has been started

 **if you be worry about high level privilege,you can use `services.msc` to change to low level privilege,but maybe some thing wrong**